I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 When you have a demon child on the premises, the only option is to call a priest.

 Anton Asther stormed into the school, “roaring like a lion”.
-The headmaster called Nils’ childhood parish priest, the one who thought he was the physical manifestation of sin, and although the cleric’s presence stopped Anton from murdering his son, it was a life-changingly bad idea.
+The headmaster called the family’s priest (the one who thought Nils was the physical manifestation of sin) and although the cleric’s presence stopped Anton from murdering his son, it was a life-changingly bad idea.

-Most of Nil Asther’s memoir is about life-changingly bad ideas, honestly.
+Most of Nils Asther’s memoir is about life-changingly bad ideas, honestly.

 “How I wish my friend Anton had never let that woman persuade him into adopting you.
 We have reason to believe that you are the son of a whore and an adulterer in Copenhagen.”